learn-co-curriculum/dsc-git-merge-lab/README.md

 You will be able to:

-* Initialize a git repository
+* Explain branches and their purpose in git
-* Add a branch to a git repository
+* Create a new branch
-* Merge updates from one branch into another
+* Switch between branches
+* Use `git merge` to merge different branches

 ## Create a Local Folder to House the Git Repository